Catalog of Courses

 Examines the history and development of correctional theories and institutions.
 Prerequisites: None.

-Victimology, the criminal justice system, techniques of crisis intervention, and the importance of a multicultural and global perspective.
-Includes sexual assault, family violence, post-traumatic stress disorder, the role of substance abuse, effective coping skills, appropriate community resources and the responsiveness of the justice system.
-Prerequisites: None.
+Victimology, the criminal justice system, techniques of crisis intervention and management, and the importance of a multicultural and global perspective.
+Includes violent crimes, sexual assault, family violence, post-traumatic stress disorder, the role of substance abuse, developing effective coping skills of victims and responders, appropriate community resources, and the cultural responsiveness of the justice system.

 Concerned with the understanding of procedural criminal law.
-Examines the rationale underlying major court holdings, the procedural requirements that stem from these holdings, and their effect on the daily operations of the criminal justice system.
+Examines the processes and procedures followed by law enforcement, attorneys, and the courts in the apprehension and prosecution of criminal offenders.
+Examines the rationale underlying major court holdings impacting the criminal justice process, the procedural requirements that stem from these holdings and their effect on the daily operations of the criminal justice system.
 Prerequisites: None.

 Examination, recognition and understanding of community problems; community action programs; methods of coping with human behavior, victimology, conflict and communication; ethnic and minority cultures and environments; the community and relationships with the criminal justice system.
 Prerequisites: None.